Skip to content

 The Impact of Coffee on Vitamins

-For water-soluble vitamins like B vitamins and vitamin C, similar effects to those with iron could occur.
+For water-soluble vitamins like B vitamins and vitamin C, similar effects to those seen with iron could occur.
 Caffeine’s mild diuretic effect can increase the excretion of certain water-soluble vitamins.

 More on the topic